Ngāti Raukawa–Ngāti Kahu-pungapunga War: Tainui accounts

+Te Arawa accounts

+The Te Arawa version reported by Hamuera Pango of Ngāti Whakaue reports that one Taharangi of Te Arawa drowned at Atiamuri and when his body washed up at Matanuku, the Ngāti Raukawa there cooked and ate it.
+Te Rangikāheke of Ngāti Rangiwewehi says that the invaders killed Kaitui the rangatira of Ngāti Tuara and Ngāti Kea (relatives of Te Arawa).
+Ngāti Whakaue and Te Uri o Uenukukōpako therefore attacked Ngāti Raukawa at Whakamaru and killed Wairangi, hanging his body from a post.
+Ngāti Raukawa responded with an attack on Lake Rotorua, led by Tama-te-hura, Takehiku, Upokoiti, Poutu, and Haerehuka.

+Ngāti Raukawa came to the pa Mokoroa, which blocked their way, when only the old and infirm were there.
+An old woman grabbed a taiaha and pushed huge rocks down on the attackers, causing them to withdraw.
+Ngāti Raukawa eventually conquered Mokoroa and killed everyone, but the delay provided time for someone to send a message to Ngongotaha, where a massive pahu (gong) was struck to some aid from Te Arawa on Mokoia.
+Te Arawa attacked Ngāti Raukawa at Kopakerauhue, but Ngāti Raukawa drove them back to Ngongotaha, where Pipito was killed by an Arawa chief named Whitiora and this caused the battle to turn in Te Arawa's favour.
+Tama-te-hura was taken prisoner and Raukawa fled.
+Marsh says that Upokoiti and Poutu were killed in the battle and that Tama-te-hura was killed in revenge for the eating of Taharangi.
+The battle was called Panepanehuka.

 Siege of Pōhatu-roa

 The last of the Ngāti Kahu-pungapunga made their stand at Pōhatu-roa, a hill just west of Ātiamuri, which was the base of their allies, the Ngāti Hotu.

-Whāita and Wairangi's war-parties reunited and surrounded the hill.
-The two forces clashed repeatedly, but eventually hunger sapped the defenders' strength and they were unable to deflect a Tainui assault, which captured the chieftain Hikaraupi and the mountain.
+Whāita and Wairangi's war-parties reunited and surrounded the hill.The two forces clashed repeatedly, but eventually hunger sapped the defenders' strength and they were unable to deflect a Tainui assault, which captured the chieftain Hikaraupi and the mountain.
 According to Wirihana, at the end of the campaign there was a disagreement about what to do with the captured Ngāti Kahu-pungapunga – Tame-te-hura wanted to keep them as slaves, but Whāita insisted that they must all be killed, so that they would not return with Arawa support to reclaim the land.
 Jones agrees that all the Ngāti Kahu-pungapunga died, while Gudgeon speculates that they may have fled to join Te Arawa.
 Local tradition identifies a number of large stones as the location where the Ngāti Hotu and Ngāti Kahu-pungapunga prisoners were cooked and eaten.